Content

 Here’s what might help.

-If you’re experiencing hair thinning, consider asking a healthcare professional about prescription oral medications like finasteride (generic Propecia®).
+If you’re experiencing hair thinning, you might ask a healthcare professional about prescription oral medications like finasteride (generic Propecia®).

-Another research-backed treatment for hair loss is the topical medication minoxidil (generic for Rogaine®).
-You apply it right to your scalp in balding areas to encourage the hair growth cycle.
+Another research-backed, FDA-approved hair loss treatment is the topical medication minoxidil (generic for Rogaine®).
+You apply it right to your scalp in balding areas to encourage the active growth phase of the natural hair growth cycle.

-Topical minoxidil is available in a foam formulation or liquid solution.
+Topical minoxidil is available in a foam formulation or a liquid solution.

 Finasteride also comes in topical form, as with our two-in-one topical finasteride & minoxidil spray.